mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/index.rst

 |lp_amr|
 ********

-Develop, build, and deploy end-to-end mobile robot applications with this purpose-built, open, and modular software development kit that includes libraries, middleware, and sample applications based on the open source |l_ros| robot operating system.
+Develop, build, and deploy end-to-end mobile robot applications with this purpose-built, open, and modular software development kit that includes libraries, middleware, and sample applications based on the open source ROS 2 Humble robot operating system.

 Click each icon to learn more.